 WINDSONG PEACE & LEADERSHIP CENTER

 An environmental education center fostering the connection between pressing environmental and social issues through state-of-the-art leadership and social issues training and focusing on reducing its impact on the environment.
-Global Community Communications Schools for Teens & Children attended a Social Justice Workshop at Windsong as well as a Me-To-We Activities Day.
+Global Schools for Starseed and Urantian Children and Teens attended a Social Justice Workshop at Windsong as well as a Me-To-We Activities Day.

 Empowering 8,000+ community-based groups nationally, linking with international organizations advocating basic rights to food, land, water, & sustainable livelihoods.
 Founded in 1975 by the late musician Harry Chapin and Bill Ayres.
 Jen Chapin, Harry Chapin's daughter, has been to UASPR many times and presented workshops.